Phase transition of photons and gravitons in a Casimir box: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to F.~Alessio and M.~Bonte for discussions and collaboration on closely connected subjects.
 This work is supported by the Fund for Scientific Research (F.R.S.-FNRS) Belgium through a research fellowship for AA and conventions FRFC PDR T.1025.14 and IISN 4.4503.15.
+AA was partially supported by the Austrian Science Fund (FWF), projects P~32581, P~33789, and P~36619.

 [2]{#2}\begingroup \endgroup